jiayiwang00/echo360-subtitles/README.en.md

 - `content-script.js`: page integration, subtitle rendering, and video event handling
 - `translator-engine.js`: translation engine for concurrency, queues, caching, retries, and language switching
 - `popup/`: popup UI files and styles

-## Development Notes

-- After changing extension code, reload the extension from `chrome://extensions/`.
-- After reloading the extension, refresh the Echo360 page as well so the old content script is replaced.